After a shipping mishap, we feared the boxes were ruined. Luckily, I found a solution!

-- Heat Gun.
-Primarily used for melting the glue adhesive so that the label is easy to peel off.
-In this tutorial I am using the Wagner HT 3500 Heat Gun.
+- Heat Gun: Primarily used for melting the glue adhesive so that the label is easy to peel off.
+In this tutorial, I am using the Wagner HT 3500 Heat Gun.
 A very versatile heat fun for DIY projects.
 We will be using it at the lowest heat setting (250 degrees F).
-You could also try a blow dryer provided it can reach a high enough temperature to do the job to remove labels from a cardboard box.
+You could also try a blow dryer, provided it can reach a high enough temperature to do the job of removing labels from a cardboard box.
 Also, you could use your heat gun without a nozzle, but a nozzle is helpful.
-Specifically, you could use flat nose nozzle of the pin point nozzle.
+Specifically, you could use a flat nose nozzle of the pinpoint nozzle.

 - Goo Gone: This is a popular degreasing solution sold online and in popular retailers like Walmart and Target.
 Specifically, we are using the Goo Gone Original 8oz Spray On.
 Information on how to purchase can be found near the end of this article about removing stickers from cardboard boxes.

 - Gloves: Plastic / Vinyl gloves are ideal for this application.
 Goo Gone is a synthetic chemical that I would not trust with my skin, so I wear gloves while handling it.
 Also, the gloves will provide some protection if you are using the heat gun to remove price stickers from boxes, remove glue residues from boxes, etc.

 Step 1: Apply Goo Gone to Your Cleaning Cloth

-First and foremost, put on your gloves.
-(I did not have them on in the picture because I'm a moron).
+First and foremost, put on your gloves!
 Next, thoroughly soak a section of your rag or old t-shirt with the Goo Gone product.
-Or if you are using a cotton ball like me (see picture), then soak that cotton ball entirely.
+Or, if you are using a cotton ball like me (see picture), then soak that cotton ball entirely.

 Step 2: Soak the Label With Goo Gone